cihologramas/pyoptools/README.md

 ## Requirements

+The requirements are found in the [requirements.txt](requirements.txt) file in the root of this repository.
+Please check it and adapt to your current system setup to install PyOpTools requirements.
+If you choose to install PyOptools using the Anaconda Python distribution as noted in the `How to install` section below, you can skip this step.

+### Inside a Python virtualenv

+If you have setup already a Python virtualenv you could just install the requirements using the following command

+    pip install -r requirements.txt

+### For Debian/Ubuntu systems

 The following steps work to install the packages required to run pyoptools in an ipython notebook under debian 8.
 These instructions are far from complete, but they will give an idea.